 More from Variety

-Production on the show is now underway in Vancouver.
+The Disney Branded Television series is currently in production in Vancouver.
 Riordan and Jon Steinberg are writing the pilot with James Bobin directing.
 Steinberg and his producing partner Dan Shotz are overseeing the series and serve as executive producers alongside Bobin, Rick Riordan, Rebecca Riordan, Bert Salke, Monica Owusu-Breen, Jim Rowe, Anders Engström, Jet Wilkinson, and Gotham Group’s Ellen Goldsmith-Vein, Jeremy Bell, and D.J.
 Goldberg.
 20th Television is the studio.
-Salke was formerly the president of Touchstone Television and originally put the show into development.

 Best of Variety